Adir7SK/Qcodes/asv_benchmark/readme.md

 # ASV-project

-Assuming you have Python, pip, qcodes repository and qcodes environment already installed.
+Assuming you have Python and pip installed, and qcodes cloned with qcodes environment.

 In Bash:
 1) Activate qcodes environment.